realA10001986/Dash-Gauges/README-DIY.md

 The enclosure consists of three parts: The front and two side pieces.
 Measurements are in the "enclosure" folder of this repository.
 The gauges are not marked completely in the drawing, but the distance is.
 The distance is important if you want to fit the Switch Board.

+### Connecting a Time Travel button

+The Time Travel button can be connected to the Control Board or the Switch Board:

+On the Control Board, connect the button to "IO13" and "5V" of the "IO13" connector.

+On the Switch Board, connect the button to "IN" and "3_3V" of the "TIME TRAVEL" connector.

 ### Connecting a TCD to the Dash Gauges by wire

-If you want to connect a TCD to the Dash Gauges by wire (such as mentioned [here](https://github.com/realA10001986/Dash-Gauges/tree/main#connecting-a-tcd-by-wire)), you have two options on the Dash Gauges' side: Either the control board, or the switch board.
+If you want to connect a TCD to the Dash Gauges by wire (such as mentioned [here](https://github.com/realA10001986/Dash-Gauges/tree/main#connecting-a-tcd-by-wire)), you have two options on the Dash Gauges' side: Either the Control Board, or the Switch Board.

 <table>
     <tr>
      <td align="center">Dash Gauges:<br>"IO13" connector on DG's TCD control board</td>
-     <td align="center">TCD control board 1.2</td>
+     <td align="center">TCD with control board 1.2</td>
-     <td align="center">TCD control board 1.3</td>
+     <td align="center">TCD with control board 1.3</td>
     </tr>
    <tr>
      <td align="center">GND of "IO13" connector</td>